- Other markets

 Anger – you should especially avoid knee-jerk reactions.
 So, for example, you should never try and ‘get back at the market’ after a losing trade.
 Sometimes you may feel angry with yourself for making a wrong decision – put it down to experience, as nobody can get it right all of the time and we all learn from our mistakes.

-When trading CFDs or spread betting you should try and avoid bringing sentimentality into your decision making.
+You should try and avoid bringing sentimentality into your decision making.
 For example, some traders might go back to particular shares that have been profitable in the past, without properly considering the current situation.

 Just because a particular instrument has performed well for you in the past does not mean that it will automatically be profitable in the future.